asadnq/site/src/content/projects/coursegate.md

 Coursegate was an education app that provide k-12 courses and quizzes.
 This project pivoted into a coding learning platform named Grumpy Royal.

+## Key Features

+- 📚 **Courses & Quizzes** – Explore a variety of courses and interactive quizzes, all within the app.
+- 👤 **Multiple Profiles** – Create and manage multiple profiles to track individual progress separately.
+- 🌐 **Multi-Language Support** – Effortlessly switch between languages for a seamless learning experience.

 ## challenges & solutions

 I'm working on an existing codebase, the challenges included here are some of my refactorings result.

-### inefficient data streaming
+### Inefficient data streaming

-The app made abundant connections to firestore streaming, which causes a performance problem and increased bill in Firebase
+_The app made abundant connections to firestore streaming, which causes a performance problem and increased bill in Firebase._

-The solution was to cache the streaming connection so they can be reused.
-This refactoring drops the number of created connections by 10 times.
+**Solution**: The solution was to cache the streaming connection so they can be reused.
+This refactoring **dropped the number of created connections by 10 times**.

+### Improving code architecture

+_The codebase was not well-structured, making it difficult to maintain and extend._

+**Solution**: We refactored the codebase by extracting reusable widgets, and adopt a well-defined state management pattern.

 ## outcome